Rain-World-Modding/RegionKit/docs/GateCustomization.md

 # GateCustomization
-GateCustomization allows you to create multiscreen gates along with adding a whole fleet of customizaton options.
+GateCustomization allows you to create multiscreen gates along with adding a whole fleet of customization options.

 ## Usage
 To get started navigate to the `RegionKit-GateCustomization` category in the Dev Tools object page.
 The settings are divided into three different Placed Objects.
 As with alot of things in Rain World a reload is required for a lot of things to function properly.